 - Veg or Non-Veg?
 India at the Crossroads [Full] [Brief] [Video] Ethical vegetarianism has a several-thousand-year history in India, but more than half of India’s 1.2 billion people now consider themselves omnivores.
 A booming middle class is driving up demand for meat, eggs, and dairy products; however, hundreds of millions of Indians are undernourished.
 How should India apportion its natural capital to ensure food security and sound nutrition?

 - Beyond the Pail: The Emergence of Industrialized Dairy Systems in Asia [Full] [Brief] This paper investigates the impact of increased dairy consumption and production in India, China, and Southeast Asia.
 It analyzes case studies in Cambodia, China, India, Indonesia, Thailand, and Vietnam.

-Brighter Green also has two discussion papers entitled Chronic Disease, Changing Diets, and Sustainability: The Globalization of Western-style Eating and Its Implications [Full] and The Triangle: The Evolution and Future of Industrial Animal Agriculture in the U.S. China, and Brazil [Full] [Brief].
+Brighter Green also has three discussion papers entitled Beyond the Impossible: The Futures of Plant-based and Cellular Meat and Dairy [Full] [Brief], Chronic Disease, Changing Diets, and Sustainability: The Globalization of Western-style Eating and Its Implications [Full], The Triangle: The Evolution and Future of Industrial Animal Agriculture in the U.S. China, and Brazil [Full] [Brief].
 Chinese versions: [Full] [Brief].

 In addition, Brighter Green has partnered with the Global Forest Coalition on a number of publications and articles, which can be found on this page.